The Little Mermaid: Ariel's Beginning: Plot

-Unable to live in the kingdom without music, Ariel decides to leave and frees her friends from jail.
+Unable to live in the kingdom without music any further, Ariel decides to runs away from the palace and frees her friends from jail.
 Although initially against the idea, Sebastian leads them to a deserted place far away from the palace where Ariel discovers her mother's music box, as Sebastian hoped.
 Ariel realizes her father has forgotten how to feel happy since Athena's death and decides to bring the music box back to him, hoping it will remind him.
-Meanwhile, Attina informs Triton that Ariel and Sebastian are missing and he orders his guards to find them.
+Meanwhile, Attina informs Triton that Ariel and Sebastian have run away and he orders his guards to find them.
 Knowing that Triton is regretting his hasty dismissal of Sebastian and desperate to hold onto her newfound power, Marina releases her electric eels to hunt down and kill Ariel and Sebastian.

 Ariel and the band are confronted by the eels on their way back, but Flounder defeats them.
 Sebastian and Marina fight, but she is apparently defeated when he traps her in a coral tube.
 However, just as King Triton arrives, Ariel notices Marina barreling towards an unaware Sebastian, intent on killing him.
 Triton watches in horror as Ariel rushes to protect Sebastian and takes a very hard hit, knocking her unconscious as she falls to the sea floor.
-As Triton dives down and holds Ariel, he blames himself for the lack of joy in the kingdom; upon hearing the music box play, he sings to Ariel, who regains consciousness.
+As Triton dives down and holds Ariel, he blames himself for the lack of joy in the kingdom; upon hearing the music box play, he sings to Ariel, who revives.
 Triton apologizes and the two reconcile.

 Following this, King Triton lifts his decade-long banishment of music and welcomes it back into his kingdom, much to everyone's delight.
 Sebastian is reinstated as right hand to the King, as well as appointed as Atlantica's first official Court Composer.
-Marina and Benjamin are imprisoned in the dungeon for their crimes, and Ariel shares a dance with her father.
+Marina is imprisoned in the dungeon for her crimes, Benjamin becomes a prison psychologist, and Ariel shares a dance with her father.